-Evnroll Putters have made a name for themselves with regards to groove technology.
-Described as revolutionary rather than evolutionary, Evnroll has made a name for themselves and found a niche alongside the bigger OEMs.
+Evnroll Putters have made a name for themselves in the golf equipment industry with regards to their groove technology.
+Described as revolutionary rather than evolutionary, Evnroll has found a niche alongside the bigger OEMs.
 Despite Evnroll being a new name for most, overnight success has taken decades.
 Let’s take a deeper look and see how Evnroll Putters stack up!

 If you want to jump straight to the end and see the verdict of Evnroll ER Putters vs. Edel Putters jump to Evnroll Putters or Edel Putters at the conclusion of the article.

 Background of Evnroll Putters

 Guerin Rife is the man behind Evnroll.
 In the mid-1980s, Guerin Rife made his first putter design, a cavity-backed mallet known as True Blue.

 This was not his final innovation as Rife Golf also sprang from his genius.
 Rife patented grooves on putter faces in 1996, licensed the technology to Spalding/ Topflight.
 After 4 years, he took back the patent in 2000 to establish Rife Putters.
 The company still exists as Rife Golf and sells Vault 001, Vault 002, TwoBar, Tropical, and RG Series putters.
 Rife was involved with the company until 2009, after which it was sold and Guerin Rife parted ways with the company which still bears his name.